SanoranX/spring_graylog_example/README.md

 ### How-To Run

-1. Run
+1. Start docker-compose by running following in your terminal

 ```bash
 docker-compose up -d
 ```

-2. Open in browser: http://localhost:9000 and add new GELF input
+2. Open your browser and go to http://localhost:9000.
+3. After that, add a new GELF input.
-3. Run application and see logs in Graylog
+4. Finally, run the application and you will be able to see the logs in Graylog

 ### How it works